Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 #### 3.4.2.
 DRIVERS: the driver information tool

 The DRIVERS.COM utility, which is ran without parameters, displays information about the available MSX-DOS and Nextor drivers.
-It will display the name and version (for Nextor drivers only), the slot number, and the assigned drives at boot time.
+It will display the name and version (for Nextor drivers only), the slot number (with the RAM segment number for drivers loaded in RAM) and the assigned drives at boot time.
 MSX-DOS drivers will be identified as "Legacy driver".

 This tool is useful mainly to get the slot numbers of the drivers, in order to supply them as parameters to the other tools.

 #### 3.4.3.
 DEVINFO: the device information tool

-The DEVINFO.COM utility displays information about the devices controlled by a given Nextor device-based driver.
+The DEVINFO.COM utility displays information about the devices controlled by a given Nextor driver.
 The information displayed includes the device name and manufacturer (when available), the device index, and the associated logical units types and sizes.

 The usage syntax for DEVINFO is:

 ```
-DEVINFO <driver slot>[-<driver subslot>]
+DEVINFO <driver slot>[-<driver subslot>][:<driver segment>]|0
 ```

+where 0 instead of a driver slot number means "the primary Nextor controller".
+The segment number is required only when referring to a driver loaded in RAM.

 This tool is useful mainly to get the device and logical unit indexes, in order to supply them as parameters to the MAPDRV tool.

 #### 3.4.4.
 DRVINFO: the drive information tool

 The DRVINFO.COM utility, which is ran without parameters, displays information about all the available drive letters (those that are not unmapped).
-The displayed information includes the associated driver slot and other information that depends on the associated driver type (driver name and version for Nextor drivers; device and logical unit numbers for Nextor device-based drivers; relative unit for MSX-DOS and Nextor drive-based drivers).
+The displayed information includes the associated driver slot and other information that depends on the associated driver type (driver name and version, and device number, for Nextor device-based drivers; relative unit for MSX-DOS and Nextor drive-based drivers).
 MSX-DOS drivers are identified as "Legacy driver".

 #### 3.4.5.
 LOCK: the drive lock and unlock tool